freddan88/ts3srv-linux/readme.txt

 YaTQA Query Tool Teamspeak 3 Server: http://yat.qa YaTQA Query Tool Teamspeak 3 Manual: https://yat.qa/manual/#consolesyntax

+Default user for serverquery: serveradmin
+Default port for serverquery: 10011
+Password for serveradmin is set during installation.
+This password can be changed by running this command:
+	ts3srv passwd_serveradmin

 Query your server using Telnet: https://forum.teamspeak.com/threads/91465-How-to-use-the-Server-Query

+- In the more recent versions of teamspeak3 server you can also you SSH for serverQuery´s Default port for serverquery SSH: 10022

 https://gaming.stackexchange.com/questions/51926/how-can-i-directly-link-to-a-teamspeak-server-on-my-website